-For fiscal year 2022, the Compensation Committee adopted a cash-based incentive plan, the Arhaus Incentive Plan ("AIP"), in which certain team members, including our named executive officers, participated.
-Each participant had a target incentive amount based on a percentage of base salary for 2022 ("Target Incentive").
-In fiscal year 2022, the Target Incentives for our named executive officers were as follows:
+For fiscal year 2023, the Compensation Committee adopted a cash-based incentive plan, the Arhaus Incentive Plan ("AIP"), in which certain team members, including our named executive officers, participated.
+Each participant had a target incentive amount based on a percentage of base salary for 2023 ("Target Incentive").
+In fiscal year 2023, the Target Incentives for our named executive officers were as follows:

 Named Executive Officer Target Incentive as Percentage of Salary

 John Reed 60%

-Dawn Phillipson 60%
+Lisa Chi 50%

-Kathy Veltri 50%
+Venkat Nachiappan 50%

-Awards under the AIP were based on the Company's achievement towards goals established for two metrics: (a) 2022 Adjusted EBITDA (before bonus) and (b) 2022 demand.
-Adjusted EBITDA is defined on the same basis and using the same criteria that were applied in connection with establishing the 2022 budget and was calculated before giving effect to payments under the AIP.
+Awards under the AIP were based on the Company's achievement towards goals established for two metrics: (a) 2023 Adjusted EBITDA (before bonus) and (b) 2023 demand.
+Adjusted EBITDA is defined on the same basis and using the same criteria that were applied in connection with establishing the 2023 budget and was calculated before giving effect to payments under the AIP.
 Adjusted EBITDA is defined as EBITDA (net income before depreciation and amortization, interest expense and taxes) further adjusted for equity based compensation expense, annual corporate bonus expense and other expenses.
 Demand is an operating metric that we use to measure the dollar value of orders (based on purchase price) at the time the order is placed, net of the dollar value of cancellations and returns (based on unpaid purchase price and amount credited to client).

 In establishing the levels of Adjusted EBITDA and demand that would earn payouts, the Compensation Committee used a matrix of potential results based on business expectations.
 The Compensation Committee determined a threshold AIP payout of 20% of Target Incentive and a maximum AIP payout of 200% of Target Incentive.
-For fiscal year 2022, the Company reported very strong financial results and, based on the performance goals established, a payout equal to 200% of Target Incentive was achieved.
-The AIP amounts awarded to each named executive officer for fiscal year 2022 are set forth below in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+For fiscal year 2023, the Compensation Committee determined in light of the Company's financial performance as compared to its peers, based on the performance goals established, a payout equal to 80% of Target Incentive was appropriate.
+The AIP amounts awarded to each named executive officer for fiscal year 2023 are set forth below in the Summary Compensation Table in the columns entitled "Non-Equity Incentive Plan Compensation" and "Bonus."